bobbymckinnon/glacial-beach-87918/README.md

 Information
 =======================
-Starting point of the app is  AppBundle\Controller\GuideController This takes a FilterInterface object that is actually requesting the json data from the url provided in the challenge.
+This app is using an out of the box symfony 3.4 as a base. (sorry about the over head) Starting point of the app is  AppBundle\Controller\GuideController This takes a FilterInterface object that is actually requesting the json data from the url provided in the challenge.